seanf316/PC-Haven/README.md

 ## **Overview**

 PC HAVEN is a B2C e-commerce site that sells Computer components.
-The site allows both registered and guest users to add Products to cart and checkout.
-Users of the site can search for products via search bar, filter Products or browse through all products available.
+The site allows both registered and guest users to add products to their cart and checkout.
+Users of the site can search for products via the search bar, filter Products, or browse through all products available.

-There are features available to Registered users including a personal Profile, Wishlist, the ability to review their Order history, add Product reviews and like Blog posts.
-The site also allows the user to subscribe to the PC HAVEN Newsletter and there is a Contact Us page in place if user needs to Contact the site owner to report issues.
+There are features available to Registered users including a personal Profile, Wishlist, the ability to review their Order history, add Product reviews, and like Blog posts.
+The site also allows the user to subscribe to the PC HAVEN Newsletter and there is a Contact Us page in place if a user needs to Contact the site owner to report issues.

 Developed by Sean Finn.